skx/golang-metrics/README.md

 ## Systemd

-If you're launching your application under the control of systemd you can configure the environment easily in your `.service` file by adding an `Environment` setting.
+If you're launching your application under the control of systemd you can configure the destination in your `.service` file by adding an `Environment` setting.
 For example the following service:

      [Unit]
      Description=My service..